-Jarod Roll is an associate professor of history at the University of Mississippi, where he teaches about modern America, the South, religion, and the working-class experience.
+Jarod Roll is an associate professor of history at the University of Mississippi, where he teaches about modern America.
+His research explores the working-class experience and popular economic thought, particularly in rural America.
 He is the author of Spirit of Rebellion: Labor and Religion in the New Cotton South (2010), which won the Herbert G. Gutman Prize, the Missouri History Book Award, and the C.L.R.
 James Award.
-Roll is also a coauthor of The Gospel of the Working Class: Labor's Southern Prophets in New Deal America (2011), which received the H.L.
-Mitchell Prize from the Southern Historical Association.
-His current project, "Poor Man's Fortune: America's Antiunion Miners," explores the long history of working-class conservatism in base metal mining.
+Roll is also a coauthor of The Gospel of the Working Class: Labor's Southern Prophets in New Deal America (2011), which received the Southern Historical Association's H.L.
+Mitchell Prize.
+His current project, "Poor Man's Fortune: A History of Working-Class White Conservatism in American Metal Mining, 1850-1950," explores the long history of white working-class anti-unionism in base metal mining.

 Click here for more information about Jarod Roll.